ciebarbarie/ciebarbarie/content/shows/pak-de-poen.en.md

     text-align: center;
   }
 </style>
-<div class="banner">Nu Kapitalisme Kopen?
-Bestel Direct.
-Snel in huis.</div>

-Kom u verrijken op de meest hebzuchtige show van het jaar!<br>
-Want in ‘Pak de poen!’ kunnen kinderen geld verdienen.<br>
-Veel geld.<br>
-En daar kan u als ouder natuurlijk alleen maar van dromen.<br>

-‘Pak de poen!’ wordt een spetterende show met grootste prijzen, waanzinnige opdrachten en uitdagende vraagstukken waarin kinderen zelf bepalen hoe ver ze gaan om te krijgen wat ze willen.<br>

-In ‘Pak de poen!’ krijgen kinderen een inzicht in de binnenkant van ons kapitalistisch systeem en wordt de vanzelfsprekendheid hiervan in vraag gesteld.<br>
-Is groei eindig of een doel op zich?<br>
-Hoe moeilijk is delen eigenlijk echt?<br>
-Waar ligt de grens tussen naar iets verlangen en hebzucht?<br>
-Is méér per definitie altijd beter?<br>
-Geld maakt geld.
-Zo wordt gezegd.
-Als we dus meer geld blijven maken,<br>
-Wanneer is er dan genoeg voor iedereen?<br>

-Kinderen opvoeden en bewust leren maken van de waarde van geld is geen simpele opdracht.
-Enerzijds willen we kinderen verantwoordelijkheid aanleren, hen leren beseffen dat de dingen niet gratis uit de lucht vallen en dat alles een prijs heeft.
-Anderzijds vertellen we hen dan weer dat niet alles te koop is, Dat geld niet het doel op zich mag zijn en dat wat er écht toe doet onbetaalbaar is.

-Omgaan met geld, altijd meer willen hebben, hoe groter, hoe beter.<br>
-Het is kinderen noch volwassenen vreemd.

-‘Het einde van het kapitalisme is nabij!’.
-Zo wordt gezegd, gehoopt, gevreesd.<br>
-Dus kom graaien, grijpen en hebben hebben hebben zolang het nog kan!

-Schoolvoorstellingen: 4de, 5de, 6de leerjaar.<br>
+<div class="banner">Capitalism - Buy Now? / Order directly.
+Quick delivery.</div>

+Come and enrich yourself in the most greedy show of the year!<br>
+Because “Cash in!”, allows children to earn money. <br>
+A lot of money. <br>
+Of which you, as a parent, can only dream.<br>

+“Cash In!” will be a spectacular show with major prizes, crazy challenges and defying questions in which children decide for themselves how for they’re willing to go to get what they want.

+_Is there a stop to growth or is it a goal in itself?_<br>
+_How difficult is sharing, really?_<br>
+_Where does desire stop and greed start?_<br>
+_Is more always better by definition?_<br>
+_Money produces money.
+That’s what they say.
+If we keep producing more money,_<br>
+_when, then, will there be enough for everybody?_

+Raising children and making them aware of the value of money is not a simple task.<br>
+On the one hand, we want to teach our children responsibility, make them realise<br>
+that things don’t just drop down from the sky for free and that everything has its price.<br>
+On the other hand, we tell them that not everything is for sale,<br>
+That money shouldn’t be a goal in itself and what really matters, is priceless.

+Dealing with money, always wanting more, the bigger, the better.<br>
+It’s familiar to children and to grown-ups.

+“The end of capitalism is near!”.
+That’s what’s being said, hoped, feared.<br>
+So come and grab, grope and possess, while we still can!

+School performances: age 9 till 12<br>
-Familievoorstellingen: 7+
+Family performances: 7+

-**Spel**: Liesje De Backer, Amber Goethals, Lotte Vaes en Sarah Vangeel<br>
+**Cast**: Liesje De Backer, Amber Goethals, Lotte Vaes en Sarah Vangeel<br>
-**Regie**: Karolien De Bleser<br>
+**Director**: Karolien De Bleser<br>
-**Scenografie**: Michiel Van Cauwelaert<br>
+**Set Design**: Michiel Van Cauwelaert<br>
-**Vormgeving**: Viviane van der Poel<br>
+**Design**: Viviane van der Poel<br>
-**Kostuums**: Leila Boukhalfa<br>
+**Costumes**: Leila Boukhalfa<br>
-**Geluid en techniek**: Saul Mombaerts, Jannes Dierynck en Koen De Wilde<br>
+**Sound and Technique**: Saul Mombaerts, Jannes Dierynck en Koen De Wilde<br>
-**Grafisch Ontwerp**: Nick Mattan<br>
+**Graphic Design**: Nick Mattan<br>

-**Een coproductie met** <a href="https://www.destudio.com/">DE STUDIO</a>, <a href="http://www.bronks.be/nl/">BRONKS</a>, en <a href="https://www.perpodium.be/">Perpodium</a>.<br>
+**A coproduction with** <a href="https://www.destudio.com/">DE STUDIO</a>, <a href="http://www.bronks.be/nl/">BRONKS</a>, and <a href="https://www.perpodium.be/">Perpodium</a>.<br>
 **Met dank aan** Needcompany en Beeldsmederij De MAAN

-Première op 31 oktober 2020 in DE STUDIO – Antwerpen.
+Premier: October 31st 2020, DE STUDIO – Antwerpen.

-## Speellijst
+## Playlist

 <div class="table-responsive">
 <table class="speellijst">